Society of Obstetricians and Gynaecologists of Canada: History

-Dr. Léon Gérin-Lajoie, the SOGC's first president, suggested the name "Society of Obstetricians and Gynecologists of Canada - Société des obstétriciens et gynécologues du Canada."
+Léon Gérin-Lajoie, the SOGC's first president, suggested the name "Society of Obstetricians and Gynecologists of Canada – Société des obstétriciens et gynécologues du Canada".
 Gérin-Lajoie was one of several SOGC representatives at the International Federation of Gynecology and Obstetrics (FIGO) First World Congress in 1954 and went on to become FIGO's vice-president in 1957 and president in 1958.

 Beginning in the late 1980s, the SOGC gradually broadened its purpose to include international women's health, advocacy, Indigenous health, public education, patient safety, and human resources in obstetrics and gynaecology.
 During this period, the Society also began admitting members of related medical professions, such as nursing and midwifery.

+The Society of Obstetricians and Gynecologists of Canada created an Aboriginal Health Issues Committee, and Carol Couchie served as its chair person.